BvBiancaa/cpp07/README.md

 <h4>Exercise 00: Start with a few functions</h4>
-The exercise requires implementing function templates for swap, min, and max. swap() swaps the values of two given arguments. min() compares two values and returns the smaller one.
-If the two values are equal, it returns the second one. max() compares two values and returns the greater one.
+The exercise requires implementing function templates for swap, min, and max.
+Swap() swaps the values of two given arguments.
+Min() compares two values and returns the smaller one.
+If the two values are equal, it returns the second one.
+Max() compares two values and returns the greater one.
 If the two values are equal, it returns the second one.

 <h4>Exercise 01: Iter</h4>
 The exercise requires implementing a function template called iter that takes three parameters: the address of an array, the length of the array, and a function to be called on each element of the array.